-I am delighted to say that pending some minor alterations, I have been awarded the degree of DMus (Doctor of Music) by the Guildhall School of Music and Drama.
-The focus for my thesis is the ornamentation and stylistic features found in english mechanical musical instruments from 1730-1820 and their role in the study of historical performance style
+I hold a DMus (Doctor of Music) from the Guildhall School of Music and Drama.
+The focus for my thesis is the ornamentation and stylistic features found in english mechanical musical instruments from c1730-1810 and their role in the study of historical performance style

 During my research, I made the first ever complete recording of an important and miraculously preserved Barrel Organ in the Colt Clavier Collection in Kent which is provided the basis of much of my work.
 I also examined so called ‘flute-clocks’, produced in England throughout the eighteenth-century and also other Barrel Organs, including one taken by Sir William Parry on his voyages to the Arctic.
 Some of these had close connections to extremely well known composers such as G.F.
 Handel and shed fascinating light on the performance style they would have encountered.